 Although there are many protocols that can be used for post activation potentiation, including heavy squats performed several minutes prior to sprinting or jumping, this trap bar deadlift variation may be even better for athletes

 Looking for a simple yet highly effective trap bar deadlift variation?
 Try this eccentric isometric deadlift as demonstrated by NFL superstar DeAngelo Hall.
-Not only will you build massive legs but your upper traps and back will get jacked.
+Not only will you build massive legs but your upper traps, lats and back will get jacked.

 The rack pull is one of the most simple yet effective movements for crushing the entire upper back and traps.
 Although the movement is produced through the hips, the upper back must remain incredibly tense throughout in order to support the heavy load.